fralau/mkdocs-macros-plugin/webdoc/docs/advanced.md

     **But supposing this was not the case ?** Or supposing you want to check or alter that information?

+### Use Case 2: Modifying the raw_markdown generated for a page

+You might still change that raw markdown, if you really want, e.g. by adding "footer" information at the bottom of each page.

 ### Solution